Washington U. class focuses on Kanye West

 The St. Louis Post-Dispatch reports that 75 students are registered for "Politics of Kanye West: Black Genius and Sonic Aesthetics," which began this week.
 There's a waiting list to get in.

-The professor, Jeffrey McCune, says he course focused on the rapper, producer and fashion designer offers a way for students to connect issues of politics, race, gender, sexuality and culture.
+The professor, Jeffrey McCune, says his course focused on West offers a way for students to connect issues of politics, race, gender, sexuality and culture.

 It's not the first college course about West.
 Georgia State University offered one in 2015, and a 2014 course at the University of Missouri focused on West and Jay-Z.